-- 11.1.1 "Transfer" means a teacher moving from one site/school to another. - 11.1.2 "Reassignment" means a teacher within a site moving from one teaching assignment to another, e.g. a teacher moving from science to teach art.
-In order for such a move to be considered a reassignment the teacher must teach at 4/5ths (4 periods of the new subject). - 11.1.3 Sites include all programs and schools located on any of the following campuses: Nevada Union High School, Bear River High School, and Silver Springs High School.
+- 11.1.1 "Transfer" means a Unit Member moving from one site/school to another. - 11.1.2 "Reassignment" means a Unit Member within a site moving from one teaching assignment to another, e.g. a teacher moving from science to teach art.
+In order for such a move to be considered a reassignment the Unit Member must teach at 4/5ths (4 periods of the new subject). - 11.1.3 Sites include all programs and schools in the District.